Predoctoral Internship in Health Service Psychology

 This component is considered to be the most important of the training program for interns and is woven throughout all other components.
 Cultural diversity themes appear in individual and group sessions, supervision, in the outreach programming in which interns take part, in the training seminar presentations, and in clinical meetings.
 In addition, there are many seminar experiences focusing on self-awareness of cultural identities.
-All trainees at Counseling Services have the unique opportunity to participate in two experiences (fully described below): Social Justice and Outreach Seminar and Process Group in Diversity.
-Additionally, Counseling Services hosts an annual one-day Multicultural Training Day conference, which pre-doctoral interns attend.
+Predoctoral interns participate in two unique experiences (fully described below): Social Justice and Outreach component and Process Group in Diversity.

-Group on Groups & Workshops: The Group seminar is led by a licensed Psychologist.
-The seminar focuses on assisting and supervising trainees as they develop, market, and co-lead therapy groups and psycho-educational workshops.
-Pre-doctoral interns are required to co-lead therapy groups with a staff member or a Multicultural Post-doctoral Resident.
-Thus, the Post-doctoral Residents also attend this seminar to benefit from shared processing of group therapy experiences.
-Information regarding performance in this seminar, as well as performance when leading groups and workshops, may be provided to the individual supervisor for inclusion in the semester evaluation process.
+Group on Groups & Workshops: The Group seminar is led by a licensed psychologist.
+The seminar focuses on guiding and supervising trainees as they develop, market, and co-lead therapy groups and psycho-educational workshops.
+Predoctoral interns are required to co-lead therapy groups with a staff member or a Multicultural Postdoctoral Resident.
+Information regarding performance in this seminar, as well as performance when leading groups and workshops, may be provided to the individual supervisor and Training Coordinator for inclusion in the semester evaluation process.

-Testing and Measurement Seminar: The testing and measurement seminar is led by a licensed Psychologist.
-The seminar is designed to review tests and measures originally introduced in doctoral programs and to emphasize the cultural complexities of interpreting testing data.
-Pre-doctoral interns will be required to administer approximately two small batteries and discuss ethical issues in the administration of test instruments and diagnosing.
+Testing and Measurement Seminar: The testing and measurement series is led by a licensed psychologist.
+The seminar is designed to review tests and measures originally introduced in doctoral programs and to emphasize the cultural complexities of interpreting testing data and providing feedback in a culturally sensitive manner.
+Predoctoral interns will be required to administer approximately one small battery and discuss ethical issues in the administration of test instruments and diagnosing.
 This is a small component of the training experience.
-Information regarding clinical skills developed in this seminar may be provided to the individual supervisor for inclusion in the semester evaluation process.
+Information regarding clinical skills developed in this seminar may be provided to the individual supervisor and Training Coordinator for inclusion in the semester evaluation process.

-Individual (1:1) Supervision: Counseling Services meets or exceeds the supervision requirement in the Board of Psychology's Supervised Professional Experience (SPE) regulation.
-Each pre-doctoral intern will be provided with supervision for at least 10% of the total time worked each week.
+Individual (1:1) Supervision: CAPS meets or exceeds the supervision requirement in the Board of Psychology's Supervised Professional Experience (SPE) regulation.
+Each predoctoral intern will be provided with supervision for at least 10% of the total time worked each week.
 At least two hours per week of individual face-to-face supervision are provided each week.
 Supervisor assignments for the Fall semester are made by the Training Committee.
-Pre-doctoral interns are required to change supervisors during the second semester to obtain a breadth of orientations, techniques, and styles.
-For the second semester, trainees' preferences for supervisors are solicited and considered in assignments made by the Training Committee.
+Predoctoral interns are required to change supervisors during the second semester to obtain a breadth of orientations, techniques, and styles.
+For the second semester, trainees' preferences for supervisors are solicited and considered in assignments made by the Training Coordinator.
 Every effort is made to match requests.

-Group Supervision: Group supervision occurs one hour per week.
-Group supervision is led by a licensed Psychologist and a Multicultural Post-doctoral Resident.
+Group Supervision: Group supervision occurs 1.5 hours per week.
+Group supervision is led by a licensed psychologist.
 Group supervision provides a forum for discussing clinical work and improving clinical skills.
 Group supervision also provides the format for presenting formal case presentations (see “Other Training Opportunities”).
-The Counseling Services Psychiatrist frequently visits this meeting to provide opportunities for case consultation.
+The CAPS Psychiatrist frequently visits this meeting to provide opportunities for case consultation.

-Clinical Consultation Meeting: This weekly meeting is for all faculty counselors, educational counselors, psychiatrists, and trainees.
-It is an opportunity to present cases to one another and engage in consultation.
+Clinical Consultation Meeting: This weekly meeting is for all staff clinicians, educational counselors, psychiatrists, and trainees.
+It is an opportunity to present cases to one another and engage in clinical consultation.
 The emphasis in the meeting is on viewing our work as a team effort to provide the best possible service to students.

-Group Therapy: Pre-doctoral interns may be involved in providing group therapy.
-Formation of groups will be discussed in orientation, individual supervision, and the Group on Groups and Workshops Seminar.
-Pre-doctoral interns are required to co-lead therapy groups with a Multicultural Post-doctoral Resident or licensed faculty member.
-Most groups are supervised by the leader of the Group on Group Seminar or the licensed clinician co-leading the group.
+Group Therapy: Predoctoral interns may be involved in providing group therapy.
+Formation of groups will be discussed in orientation, individual supervision, and the Groups and Workshops Seminar.
+Predoctoral interns are required to co-lead therapy groups with a Multicultural Post-doctoral Resident or licensed faculty member.
+Groups are supervised by the leader of the Group on Group Seminar or the licensed clinician co-leading the group.

-Outreach and Workshops: Pre-doctoral interns are expected to be involved in various Counseling Services programming.
-Pre-doctoral interns are encouraged to gain presentation skills by observing and then co-presenting psycho-educational workshops.
+Outreach and Workshops: Predoctoral interns are expected to be involved in various Counseling Services programming.
+Predoctoral interns are encouraged to gain presentation skills by observing and then co-presenting psycho-educational workshops and other outreach requesrs.
 Interns are required to deliver a minimum of one workshop per semester, although our expectation is that interns will significantly exceed this requirement.
 Interns are required to have one workshop per semester observed.
-The observer, a faculty counselor or post-doctoral resident, will complete a feedback form which will be reviewed with the intern and provided to the individual supervisor.
-The “Spartan Success Series,” managed by Educational Counselors at Counseling Services, provide opportunities to lead workshops such as: stress management, internet addiction, time management, and cross-cultural communication skills.
-Pre-doctoral interns may also be part of programs presented during re-occurring campus events such as Eating Disorders Awareness Week, Transgender Awareness Week, The Tunnel of Oppression, or African American History month.
+The observer, a CAPS clinician or postdoctoral resident, will complete a feedback form which will be reviewed with the intern and provided to the individual supervisor.
+The “Spartan Success Series,” managed by Educational Counselors at CAPS, provide opportunities to lead workshops such as: stress management, internet addiction, time management, and cross-cultural communication skills.
+Predoctoral interns may also be part of programs presented during re-occurring campus events such as Eating Disorders Awareness Week, Transgender Awareness Week, or African American History month.
 Time spent on these projects varies widely.
-Pre-doctoral interns are welcome to suggest programs based on their interest areas.
+Predoctoral interns are welcome to suggest programs based on their interest areas.

-Peer Support Meetings: Pre-doctoral interns are encouraged to attend a weekly meeting to support each other and process their unique developmental experiences.
-Meetings may focus on supporting each other through transitions, increasing accountability regarding progress on dissertations, discussing issues that come up around working in Counseling Services, and processing the dynamics within the cohort.
+Peer Support Meetings: Predoctoral interns are encouraged to attend a weekly meeting to support each other and process their unique developmental experiences.
+Meetings may focus on supporting each other through transitions, increasing accountability regarding progress on dissertations, discussing issues that come up around working in CAPS, and processing the dynamics within the cohort.

 Other Consultation, Club, or Committee Work: In the past, trainees have become involved with other organizations or programs that correspond to their own interests.
-These have included the Mental Health Ambassadors (student group de-stigmatizing mental health services), Thousand Stars (suicide prevention programming), and Peers In Pride (LGBTQ mentoring program) or the larger LGBTQ Resource Center; Career Services; Health Services; MOSAIC Cross-cultural Center; Cesar Chavez Community Action Center; Women's Resource Center; Athletic Department, etc.
+These have included the Mental Health Ambassadors (student group de-stigmatizing mental health services), Active Minds, and Peers In Pride (LGBTQ mentoring program) or the larger Pride and Gender Equity Center; Career Services; Health Services; MOSAIC Cross-cultural Center; Cesar Chavez Community Action Center; Athletic Department, etc.

 Other Training Opportunities:

-Our training program for pre-doctoral interns is for 2000 hours of Supervised Professional Experience (SPE), accrued over 12 months.
-Preference is given to trainees interested in full-time internships.
-Training generally begins around the third week of August.
+Our training program for pre-doctoral interns is for 2000 hours of Supervised Professional Experience (SPE), accrued over 12 months completing 1900 hours is our minimum requirement.
+Training generally begins around mid-August.
 We will solicit 4 pre-doctoral interns.
-Pre-doctoral interns are expected to be available during Counseling Services business hours: 8:00 AM - 5:00 PM, Mondays through Fridays.
+Pre-doctoral interns are expected to be available during CAPS business hours: 8:00 AM - 5:00 PM, Mondays through Fridays.

 APPLICATION AND SELECTION PROCESS:

-Our information for NMS is as follows: San José State University, Counseling Services *APPIC Member Number: 2143 *APPIC Match Number for NMS: 214311
+Our information for NMS is as follows: San José State University, Counseling and Psychological Services *APPIC Member Number: 2143 *APPIC Match Number for NMS: 214311

-If you find that your questions are not answered by our website information (please see the full Training Manual link), please contact the Training Coordinator, Angela Krumm, PhD (Angela.Krumm@sjsu.edu).
+If you find that your questions are not answered by our website information, please contact the Training Coordinator, Stephen Chen, Psy.D. (firstname.lastname@example.org).